cityofaustin/vision-zero/atd-vzd/README.md

 #### Design

-The core challenge that the database schema solves is to preserves the integrity of staff members' edits while simultaneously allowing crash record updates to flow into the database from CRIS.
+The core challenge that the database schema solves is to preserve the integrity of staff members' edits while simultaneously allowing crash record updates to flow into the database from CRIS.
 The editing environment is achieved by managing multiple copies of each of the `crashes`, `units`, and `people` tables, so that CRIS edits and Vision Zero staff edits remain isolated.

 For example, the `crashes` records are managed in three tables: